| | | | |

 Ginger Miso Noodle Soup

 On a recent rainy day, I threw this tasty ginger miso noodle soup together for my kids’ lunch.
-I sauteed some garlic, ginger, and bok choy together in toasted sesame oil before simmering them in some ginger miso broth along with some udon noodles, and tofu.
-I served the soup topped with a jammy soft-boiled egg, toasted sesame seeds, and green onions.
+I served the soup topped with a jammy soft-boiled egg, toasted sesame seeds, and green onions, and paired it with a loaded Asian salad.
 The kids devoured every last bite and deemed this Asian noodle soup delicious and blog-worthy.

 Ginger Miso Noodle Soup